Why Entrepreneurs Need to Take Care of Their Mental Health

 The concept of mental stress causing back pain was first explored by Dr. John Sarno in his book The Mind-Body Prescription.
-In his book he talks about how we can cure our physical pain by looking at our mental health.
+In his book, he talks about how we can cure our physical pain by looking at our mental health.
 Don’t get me wrong, if your back hurts following a motorcycle crash, do what the ER doctor told you to.
-But if you have chronic or occasional pain and the doctor says you’re fine, consider taking a look at your mental health.
+But if you have chronic or occasional pain and the doctor says you’re okay, consider looking at your mental health.

 Talk About Your Worries

 The reason you feel stressed about your business is because problems create emotions.
 Emotions can drain you both physically and mentally.
 They build up like steam in a pressure pot – if you never release the pressure, you eventually explode.
 Talking is the thing that relieves that pressure.
 Although you probably shouldn’t share confidential information, you can discuss your feelings with close friends and loved ones.
 If nobody is available or you live and work alone, talk to your pet or favourite plant.
 “Tim, you’re weird.
 It’s so awesome.”
 I know.
 In any case, the important thing is that the listener is someone you trust, so no venting to 3,000 people on social media, please.